6.x Upgrade Guide

 Templates BREAKING CHANGES

-ArrayFieldTemplateItemType
+ArrayFieldTemplateItemType renamed

 The type ArrayFieldTemplateItemType

-ArrayFieldItemTemplate
+ArrayFieldItemTemplate BREAKING CHANGES

-The ArrayFieldItemTemplateType
+The ArrayFieldItemTemplateProps

 :